-5.2 Bath Environment
+5.1 Bath Environment

-The Model 7381 Bath is a precision instrument, which should be located in an appropriate environment.
+The 6330 Bath is a precision instrument which should be located in an appropriate environment.
 The location should be free of drafts, extreme temperatures and temperature changes, dirt, etc. The surface where the bath is placed must be level.
-Provide at least 6 inches (15 cm) of clearance around the instrument to allow sufficient air circulation.